GBeurier/pinard/docs/source/preprocessing.rst

 PreProcessing Module
 ====================
-:mod:`pinard.preprocessing`
+:mod:`nirs4all.preprocessing`

-The ``preprocessing`` module in Pinard provides a comprehensive collection of preprocessing methods tailored specifically for NIRS (Near-Infrared Spectroscopy) data.
+The ``preprocessing`` module in Nirs4all provides a comprehensive collection of preprocessing methods tailored specifically for NIRS (Near-Infrared Spectroscopy) data.
 These methods are designed to address various challenges in NIRS data analysis, such as baseline correction, noise reduction, normalization, and feature extraction.
 By utilizing the ``preprocessing`` module, users can effectively preprocess their NIRS data and enhance the quality of subsequent analysis and modeling.

 Preprocessing Methods
 ---------------------

-Pinard's ``preprocessing`` module offers a wide range of preprocessing methods for NIRS data.
+Nirs4all's ``preprocessing`` module offers a wide range of preprocessing methods for NIRS data.
 Some of the key methods available include:

 - Baseline Correction: This method corrects for the baseline offset in NIRS spectra, helping to remove systematic variations unrelated to the analyte of interest.